1712n/wall-e/README.md

 ### Prompt

-The prompt sent to the LLM consists of 3 sections: instructions, a spec file, and additional documentation.
+The prompt sent to the LLM consists of 2 sections: instructions and a spec file.

 #### Instructions